 Student mentoring: The mentor pilot, which helped 83% of participants pass all of their courses, is being implemented for two specific sub-groups of students: those still needing to pass one or more HSPE test, and those who are part of the 2017 cohort who are earning a grade of "F" in any core class.
-After looking at the needs of the students and likelihood of success, it was decided that these two groups were the most high needs.
+After looking at the needs of the students and likelihood of success, it was decided that these two groups had the greatest needs.